JasonBoy/koa-web-kit/README.md

 ### Project Structure

-- `api` dir, the API Proxy utility, also put your api urls here for universal import cross your app
+- `api` dir, the API Proxy utility, also put your api urls here for universal import across your app
 - `config` dir, all webpack build configs are put here, besides, some application-wide env configs getter utility
 - `mw` dir, some middleware here, default logger utility also located here
 - `routes` dir, put your koa app routes here